hsjoi0214/mushroom_stories/README.md

 - **Expected behaviour:** All the pages of the website opens up without any distortion and all styles are effective.

-- **Result:** None of the images coming from the media folder of the program directory were loading.
+- **Result:** None of the images coming from the media folder were loading.

     ![](assets/media/HomePage.png)